 in the temporomandibular joint (where the jaw joins the skull).

-If any one of these symptoms lasts longer than 2 weeks, see your
+If any of these symptoms lasts longer than two weeks, see your

 regular doctor or a rheumatologist.
 If you have a fever, feel